 In-memory caches, like MemCachier, are great for speeding up access to popular or expensive database queries.
 But they can also help if your app uses an external data-source like the Facebook Developer API.
 Unfortunately, such APIs are often too high latency to service dynamic social applications alone.
 For example, I built a simple Facebook application that relies on caching to provide real-time search of users’ social graph.
-You can check it out here, or grab the code from GitHub here.
+You can grab the code from GitHub here.

 The example app allows users to figure out which Facebook friends are currently in a particular city by searching for that city.
 I wanted the search field to auto-complete city names as the user is typing, and I wanted to results to show up instantly.
 Unfortunately, the Facebook API is pretty high latency - good enough for the occasional query, but not as good for real-time.
 So, I couldn’t just forward the user’s query to Facebook every time they type in a letter.